robert-hh/Micropython-Editor/README.md

 **2.28** Add word left & right with ctrl-left and ctrl-right

-**2.29** Add shift-up and shift-down for setting/extending the marke area
+**2.29** Add shift-up and shift-down for setting/extending the highlighted area

 **2.30** Add Delete Word with Ctr-Del